Prelf1992/distributed-ml-training-system/README.md

 * Commit 2023_487: Style: Optimize performance of module to ensure stability. at 2023-12-22 11:58:56
 * Commit 2023_488: Fix: Update documentation for README for better maintainability. at 2023-12-25 14:14:20
 * Commit 2023_489: Build: Add tests for utility for better readability. at 2023-12-25 17:34:26
+* Commit 2023_490: Refactor: Update documentation for dependencies to enhance functionality. at 2023-12-25 11:10:55